Bpalkmim/SQLtoSWRL/README.md

 I used Lua version 5.1 and LPeg version 1.0.1.

 ### Current Status
-For now, we only generate the AST.
+We only generate queries (SELECT).
+We do not deal yet with CREATE or DELETE.

 ### Known bugs
 In test case 7, inside the "case" clause, there is an expression inside (redundant) parentheses that makes the program not stop when generating the AST.